joheras/SpheroidJ/README.md

 ![Method](example.png)
 (1) Find edges.
 (2) Thresholding.
 (3) Dilation.
 (4) Fill holes.
 (5) Erosion.
 (6) Final segmentation (in yellow).

+### Particular cases

+Due to the different nature of spheroid images, we have particularised our generic algorithm using 5 strategies; that is, using different values for the 5 parameters of our segmentation algorithm.
+In addition, several variants of our algorithm are combined to deal with those cases where a proper spheroid mask is not generated.

+*A1.
+Threshold.* The first strategy is based on just binarising the spheroid images by using the IsoData method.
+In those cases where such a direct approach does not produce a valid mask, we sequentially binarise the image, dilate it, fill the holes, erode the image, and, finally, apply the watershed operation.
+This straightforward approach is useful when the spheroid image can be clearly distinguished from the background of the image.

+*A2.
+Edges.* The second strategy does not directly binarise the image but it firstly finds the edges of the image, and subsequently binarise the image using the IsoData method.
+In case that the method does not work, the number of iterations that the find edges operation is applied is increased.
+The process stops after a valid mask is found or when a number of iterations is reached.

+*A3.
+Threshold+Edges.* This approach is a sequential application of Algorithms A1 and A2.
+Namely, it starts applying the threshold approach, and if it fails to find a valid mask, it applies the edges approach.

+*A4.
+Threshold \& edges.* This strategy applies both Algorithms A1 and A2 to the input image, adds the two resulting masks, and fills the holes of the resulting mask to produce the final output.

+*A5.
+Fluorescence.* Finally, we have designed an algorithm that takes advantage of images acquired with fluorescence.
+To this aim, the normal image is processed by sequentially finding its edges and binarising it; and, the fluorescence image is binarised using the IsoData thresholding method.
+The two images produced in this way are combined using the AND binary operation to output the mask.

 ## Datasets and results